About the school

-The proposal is led by Leicester City Council and is supported by the governing body of the college.
-Before any decision is made by the council, we would like to hear your views on the proposal.
-We believe that the changes we are proposing will provide the pupils, parents and community with excellent provision.
+Before any decision is made by the city council, we would like to hear your views on the proposal.
+We believe that the expansion we are proposing will provide the pupils, parents and members of the local community with excellent provision.

 What are the benefits?